This ancestor search stuff would be SO much easier if you just could jump to conclusions, enter your hunch in a family tree and get on with life.

 But I couldn’t stick to the story without doing just a wee bit of sleuthing.
 When was this photo taken?
 Well, first I looked to see when this type of photo was popular.
 Commercial portrait photography began with tintypes, starting in 1855.
 Although they were miraculous, they had limitations–mostly that the photographer could not make multiple copies.

 Some photos were printed on paper starting in 1830, and became the standard by 1860.
 Paper photos pasted on a cardboard backing (4 1/3″ x 2 1/2″) were used between 1860 and 1890.

-The antique album with family pictures that I rely on for my ancestor search has both tintypes and cartes de viste in abundance.
+The antique album with family pictures that I rely on for my ancestor search has both tintypes and cartes de visite in abundance.

 Okay, things are not looking good for my assumption.
-If cartes de viste were popular staring around 1860, that’s too late for Jesse Morgan’s appearance in Missouri.
+If cartes de visite were popular starting around 1860, that’s too late for Jesse Morgan’s appearance in Missouri.

 Other tidbits on the Internet showed that W. J. Rea photographed Santa Barbara CA in 1883-1884, and he also took photos in St. Louis and Windsor Ontario.

 Finally, giving up on any chance that Jesse Morgan was photographed by W. J. Rea, I looked at the backs of as many other cartes de visite as I could find in the family collection to see if anyone else in the family was in St. Joseph.
 No luck there, although I found people from several other western states–some identified and some not.
 (I told you that my ancestors got around).